The 3rd U.S. Infantry, traditionally known as "The Old Guard," is the oldest active-duty infantry unit

 of service, which spans from the Battle of Fallen Timbers to World War II and Vietnam.

-the President.
-In that capacity, 3rd Infantry soldiers are responsible for conducting military ceremonies at the White House,
+to the President.
+In that capacity, 3rd Infantry soldiers are responsible for conducting military ceremonies at the White

-the Pentagon, national memorials and elsewhere in the nation's capital.
+House, the Pentagon, national memorials and elsewhere in the Nation's Capital.

 In addition, soldiers of “The Old Guard” maintain a 24-hour vigil at the Tomb of the Unknowns,